pbs-assess/pacea/README.md

 -   estimates of abundances for Harbour Seals and Pacific Hake (with Pacific Herring coming soon).

+-   zooplankton biomass anomalies in the Strait of Georgia, for 25 species groups, from 1996 onwards.

 Plotting and helper functions are provided, and demonstrated in the detailed vignettes.
 All data and model outputs are fully documented and referenced.